kyalo-vibes/distributed_database/README.md

 ### siteBLinux(DECISION SITE)

 The [site B](./siteBlinux.py) file contains a our implementation of primary horizontal fragmentation using the first application on the orders table and we create two fragments namely phf1 and phf2.
-SInce phf1 is mostly accessed in site B we keep it here and ship phf2 to windows machine and perform schema translation for it to sit in the MySQL database.
+Since phf1 is mostly accessed in site B we keep it here and ship phf2 to windows machine and perform schema translation for it to sit in the MySQL database.
+Reconstruction of dhf1, dhf2, dhf3 and dhf4 is done here showcasing schema integration of MySQL and Postgresql databases.
 The file contains the following:
 1. `Connect to database`
 2. `Perform horizontal fragmentation`
 3. `Ship phf2 to windows machine as a python list`